AdamKyle/flare/resources/info/rules/section-1.md

 Tlessa doesn't have many rules.
 How ever the few rules we do have, need to be followed or they can result in a permanent ban.
 Lets discuss what those rules are shall we?

 - 1. Multiple accounts are allowed.
   - 1a.
 All accounts are linked by IP.
-This means that if any account is banned for any length of time all accounts tied to that IP are also banned for that length of time.
-Any attempt to circumvent this is a bannable offense.
-    - **Exception**: If you or your spouse or family member all play this game, and one of you gets banned - since all bans are IP based and in this situation we assume you all share the same IP, if any other person is able to verify they are not linked to the banned account, that is via email and character name as well as other security measures - That particular character may be unbanned.
+    - Users are limited to 10 accounts per IP.
+Use of any third part tool or service to sppof your ip to get around this is a bannable offense.
   - 1b.
 Multi boxing is allowed.
     - Players may not send more then one request per action to each box.
       - Failure to heed the above rule so will result in a permanent ban.